Using Powerful Filters for Prospecting

 DataFox allows you to find new, verified companies to prospect.
 The below video and walk-through show you how to save Dynamic Lists to get alerts on new companies meeting your search criteria.

 Here is an overview of how to build a new company prospect list in DataFox:

-You can build a robust pipeline with high-quality prospects by searching DataFox.
+You can create a robust pipeline with high-quality prospects by searching DataFox.
 This is based on criteria such as sector and headcount.

 Additional filters include Location, Technographics, Funding, and more than 30 other data filters!
 These filters allow you to save time finding the right prospects as you focus on core selling activities.

 You can receive new company alerts in your DataFox digest email, or see when companies meet your search criteria over time in DataFox using the Date Added column

 Step 3: Choose your filters based on your prospecting criteria.

 We've created a sample of the types of Filters you can apply, but there are many to choose from.

 Industry Keyword: Search sectors like SaaS, cybersecurity, healthcare tech, and other technology sectors.